 Parameters begin with colon.
 Parameters, which contain spaces, must be enclosed in single quotes.
 Parameterized queries are convenient for using the same SQL statement for many data values.
 In the following SQL example, there is a DATE parameter:

-When the program executes such a query, it suggests user to enter parameter value and data type, and then continues execution.
-To select parameter data type automatically by the program, you may specify this data type directly in SQL statement in the separate comments right after parameter, as shown in the following example:
+When the application executes such a query, it suggests user to enter parameter value and data type, and then continues execution.
+To select parameter data type automatically by the application, you may specify this data type directly in SQL statement in the separate comments right after parameter, as shown in the following example:

-There are several predefined parameters, which are calculated automatically by the program and does not require user or command line input:
+There are several predefined parameters, which are calculated automatically by the application and does not require user or command line input:

 replaced by current date (with Date type)